solidfire/solidfire-cli/README.md

 Description:

-Creates a new volume access group.The new volume access group must be given a name when it is created.Entering initiators and volumes are optional when creating a volume access group.Once the group is created volumes and initiator IQNs can be added.Any initiator IQN that is successfully added to the volume access group is able to access any volume in the group without CHAP authentication.
+Creates a new volume access group.
+The new volume access group must be given a name when it is created.
+Entering initiators and volumes are optional when creating a volume access group.
+Once the group is created volumes and initiator IQNs can be added.
+Any initiator IQN that is successfully added to the volume access group is able to access any volume in the group without CHAP authentication.

 Options: